Board Games With Friends Are Anything But Boring

 Mysterium gets pretty challenging when, for example, the ghost gives you, say, a card with a giant top hat on it, but there are five suspects wearing similar hats.
 That can make things frustrating for both players and the ghost at times, although things get easier as the night wears on and wrong choices get eliminated.

 Mysterium is extremely fun, and we played it several times with different people becoming the ghost.
-Although I would recommend that Mysterium redesign some of the cards that are unhelpful in almost every circumstance.
-In total, it is a really fun board game and perfect example of a cooperative title done right.
+Although I would recommend that Mysterium redesign some of the cards that are unhelpful in almost every circumstance, the gameplay for the most part is pretty solid.
+In total, it’s a really fun board game and perfect example of a cooperative title done right.

 Give A Board Game Weekend A Try